sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 ## My Setup

-In order to detect lanes, we need to send frames of our game to the algorithm for processing.
+In order to detect lanes, we need to send game frames to the algorithm for processing.
 I used a library called [mss](https://pypi.python.org/pypi/mss/)(MultipleScreenShot), it allows the users to take quick screenshots with almost minimal effect in FPS.
-Unfortunately, it takes the screen shot of the entire screen if coordinates aren't specified, therefore in order to just get the frames of the game, the game needs to be properly positioned.
+Unfortunately, it takes the screen shot of the entire screen if coordinates aren't specified, therefore in order to get game frames, the game needs to be properly positioned.

 The picture below depicts my environment.